Contents

 The material Bramante used in the construction of St. Peter’s Basilica was a lime-based sedimentary rock named travertine.
 It was very durable and had great strength.
 The construction team used the travertine quarried from Tivoli, a mineral-rich town near the Vatican.
 When Pope Julius II asked the designer to cut costs, Bramante limited the use of travertine and explored alternative options like bricks.
 Marble was another important ingredient.
 Architects have also used materials sourced from other buildings.

-The Exterior & interior of St. Peter’s Basilica
+The exterior & interior of St. Peter’s Basilica

 St. Peter’s Basilica Architecture